Custom Assertions with AssertJ

 Implementation

-First, we need to create a class that extends the AbstractAssert class.
-Its generic type must be completed by adding the class that we created that extends AbstractAssert (in this case PersonAsserts) and the class we want to test.
-Constructor as below is also needed.
+First, create a class that extends the AbstractAssert class.
+Its generic type must be completed by adding the class that extends AbstractAssert (in this case, PersonAsserts) and the class we want to test.
+A constructor as shown below is also needed:

-It is almost ready to use, if we would have more than one customer assertions class, we may wrap all assertThat methods in a class, providing a static factory method for each of the assertion classes:
+We’re almost ready to use our custom assertions.
+If we have more than one custom assertions class, we can wrap all assertThat methods in a class, providing a static factory method for each of the assertion classes:

 Comments